7 Best Cameras for Capturing 360 Content in 2020

 The Insta360 One is for those photographers that are on a budget.

-Averaging around $500, the ability the Insta360 One has to capture insanely smooth footage as well as “bullet time” imagery makes it more than worth the investment.
+Averaging around $500, the ability the Insta360 One has to capture highly smooth footage and “bullet time” imagery makes it more than worth the investment.

 What’s best, this 360 camera is so easy to use with its automatic pro-level edits that you’ll get high-quality results with or without the expertise.